Mbed-TLS/mbedtls/SECURITY.md

 ## Threat model

-We use the following classification of attacks:
+We classify attacks based on the capabilities of the attacker.

 ### Remote attacks